Helpful Tips for Sponsors of Temporary Employees

-Make sure your business is constantly up to date with your obligations to the Department of Immigration as a sponsor – doing so will make your life easier if you are monitored and could save you the risk of infringement notices.
+Make sure your business is constantly up to date with your obligations to the Department of Home Affairs as a sponsor – doing so will make your life easier if you are monitored and could save you the risk of infringement notices.
 Not only that, but if you would like to keep sponsoring temporary employees, or even sponsor your employees for permanent residency, having your immigration compliance and records up to date will make your future visa applications much simpler.

 Things you should keep up to date with regularly include:

 - Training requirement: this is one of the toughest requirements to make sure you uphold.
 Assess the status of your training regularly to save the trouble later.